ivan-kapatsyn/pypiepi/README.md

 - TutorMe has different user roles: Student, Tutor, and Admin.
 - **Student**: Can join tutoring courses and provide feedback after courses.
 - **Tutor**: Can create and manage courses, but cannot attend them.
-- **Admin**: Has the ability to access key statistics about the number of registered users.
+- **Admin**: Has the ability to access key statistics about the number of registered users as well as the room overview at the specific day and hour.
 - A user can be both a Student and a Tutor but will have separate accounts with different privileges, and options.
 - Users must register with a valid token.
 Authentication is required to access the plattform